numberscope/backscope/doc/install-ubuntu.md

 within the steps below.
 You may need to become more familiar with the details of the various software packages needed in order to do this.

+Note that you will likely need at least 4GB of memory in order to build and install backscope and its dependencies.

 ### Install Git

 First, check if Git is installed: